 I chose to break this up according to the insert's guidelines.
 The insert itself translated fairly well.
 It identified the ration as being for mountain areas, and broke up the contents into breakfast, lunch, and dinner on one side.
 On the opposite side, it came with a set of warnings and instructions.
 Don't eat bulging or opened food, follow the instructions on each package, how much water to use with each purification tablet, etc. Below that was a breakdown of the calories, minerals, and vitamins in the ration.
 Curiously though, my ration did not have the multivitamin that it was supposed to contain.

 You get ample heating gear in this one.
 There is a weather proof package of six individually sealed wind resistant matches and a striker.
-In Steve1989's video review of this same ration, he had asked if anyone knew why one match was green and the others were red.
+In Steve1989's of this same ration, he had asked if anyone knew why one match was green and the others were red.
 I've had a few of these packs of matches over time and they tend to be one or the other, red or green.
 I had one mixed pack that I recall like Steve's, but there is no difference between them.
 I'd chalk it up to a change in production at some point.
 Mine in this set were all green.

 You also get a stove and three heating tablets.
 These things are my favorite tablet cooking setup included in a ration and there's one major reason for that.
 See the red blob on each of them in the picture?
 They're self striking!
 Sometimes striking matches and getting them to light a fuel tablet can be a pain.
 I've singed myself a few times trying to hold the tablet while lighting it too, so a self striking one is a nice simple approach.
 The stove and tablets are for boiling water with each meal for the porridge sides and hot drinks.